neondatabase/website/content/docs/introduction/billing.md

 ### Pro Plan Cost Estimator

 The **Billing** page in the Neon Console provides a **Pro Plan Cost Estimator** tool, which estimates costs based on your current project usage.
-If you have ever wondered, "How much would my monthly cost be if I upgraded to the Neon Pro plan today?", this tool provides the answer.
-To access it, navigate to the **Billing** page via the sidebar of the Neon Console, and select **Open cost calculator**.
+If you have ever wondered, "How much would my monthly cost be if I upgraded to the Neon Pro plan?", this tool provides the answer.
+To access it, navigate to the **Billing** page via the sidebar of the Neon Console, and select **Open Cost Estimator**.

 To provide cost estimates, the **Pro Plan Cost Estimator** requires at least one month of project usage.